rajansingh09/ApnaKart/README.md

-# 🛒 ApnaKart – Full-Stack eCommerce Website
+# 🛒 ApnaKart – Frontend eCommerce Website

 **ApnaKart** is a full-featured eCommerce web application built with modern technologies.
 It provides a seamless shopping experience with features like product listings, filtering, cart management, user authentication, and admin control.